SimonThordal/covid-dataset-server/README.md

 ### Assumptions
 I am assuming that this is the backend of something that will either stay a microservice, perhaps backing a visualization, or a proof of concept that will be developed into something larger later.
+I am also assuming that we are only interested in the case data at the moment, not the deaths.

 ### Choice of framework